International Geophysical Year: World Data Centers

 Although the 1932 Polar Year accomplished many of its goals, it fell short on others because of the advance of World War II.
 In fact, because of the war, much of the data collected and scientific analyses completed during the 1932 Polar Year were lost forever, something that was particularly troubling to the IGY organizing committee.
 The committee resolved that "all observational data shall be available to scientists and scientific institutions in all countries."
 They felt that without the free exchange of data across international borders, there would be no point in having an IGY.

 In April 1957, just three months before the IGY began, scientists representing the various disciplines of the IGY established the World Data Center system.
 The United States hosted World Data Center "A" and the Soviet Union hosted World Data Center "B".
 World Data Center "C" was subdivided among countries in Western Europe, Australia, and Japan.
-Today, NOAA hosts seven of the fifteen World Data Centers in the United States.
+NOAA hosted seven of the fifteen World Data Centers in the United States.

 Each World Data Center would eventually archive a complete set of IGY data to deter losses prevalent during the International Polar Year of 1932.
 Each World Data Center was equipped to handle many different data formats, including computer punch cards and tape—the original computer media.
 In addition, each host country agreed to abide by the organizing committee's resolution that there should be a free and open exchange of data among nations.
 ICSU-WDS goals are to preserve quality-assured scientific data and information, to facilitate open access, and promote the adoption of standards.
 ICSU World Data System created in 2008 superseded the World Data Centers (WDCs) and Federation of Astronomical and Geophysical data analysis Services (FAGS) created by ICSU to manage data generated by the International Geophysical Year.